patriChiril/An-Annotated-Corpus-for-Gender-Stereotype-Detection-in-French-Tweets/README.md

 * **Activities** are activities, jobs, hobbies that are stereotypically assigned to women.
 ```
-Never marry a woman who cannot cook (which implies that a woman's place is in the kitchen)
+Never marry a woman who cannot cook (which implies that a woman's place is in the kitchen).

 No woman understands football.
 ```